CommandersAct/pods/TCSDK/README.md

 <p><a href="PredefinedVariables.md">TCPredefinedVariables</a></p>
 <h1 id="swift">Swift</h1>
 <p>If you want to use Swift as your main language, please check the demo <a href="https://github.com/TagCommander/TagCommander-In-Swift">TagCommander-In-Swift</a>.</p>
+<p>This library is the TCIAB module, you will find the usual podspecs in the repository.
+Please beware that depending on your XCode version the universal versions might not be working.</p>
 <h1 id="example-tcdemo">Example: TCDemo</h1>
 <p>To check an example of how to use this module, please check: </p>
 <p><a href="https://github.com/TagCommander/Tag-Demo/tree/master/iOS">Tag Demo</a></p>